 Remember 4 posts/years ago when I mentioned working on an animated music video for one of my songs?
-Well, animation takes forever and even tho I had picked a short song (only 2 minutes long), I gave up about halfway through.
+Well, animation takes forever and well... here's the first half: I See Everything (pt1).

-In other video related news, this very website makes an appearance here.
-Crazy.
+In other video related news, this website made an appearance here!

 A timely thought experiment: You are on a train formed of one carriage.
 The train is going at speed.
 There are 30 passengers on board.
 You can stop the train at any time by pulling an emergency break handle.